Create dashboard data source and list portlet from SQL Runner page

-All columns and their types will be discovered automatically.
+All columns and their types will be automatically recognized.

-However, you cannot use bind variables in the SQL.
-If you need to use bind variables, first create the datasource with constants values set in place of variables, and then edit the datasource definition in the PPM Workbench to add the bind variables.
+You cannot use bind variables in the SQL.
+If you need to use bind variables, first create the data source with constants values set in place of variables, and then edit the data source definition in the PPM Workbench to add the bind variables.

 For PPM 10.0.2 and later versions, some complex SQL statements may not be parsed correctly.
 In this case, go to the PPM Workbench to edit the SQL statements in the data source definition before using the data source.